 Three(3),Five(5),Ten(10) Lead ECG Cable/Electrode Placement

-Hi, This is another article to guide the users for placement of ECG electrodes/cables from team Biometric Cables, a company engaged in manufacturing of ECG Cables for the past 15 years.
+Hi, This is another article to guide the users for ECG lead electrodes/cables placement from team Biometric Cables, a company engaged in manufacturing of ECG Cables for the past 15 years.

 In this guide, we will explain the ECG Cable/Electrode placement in a simplified manner.